itfanr/ros2-wiki/Roadmap.md

 - New documentation platform deployed
 - Released packages, at least Ubuntu
 - Namespaced topics and services
-- Command line parameters and parameters from a yaml file
 - rostopic command line tool (not all verbs)
 - Logging API (rosconsole)
 - Command line static remapping